 Instead of building new infrastructure, Fort Collins Utilities will take the same amount of water that's released from Halligan Reservoir at its pipeline above the confluence and leave the Halligan Reservoir releases to flow downstream for other users as a water right exchange.

-Currently, about 65 percent of the water used by Fort Collins Utilities and its customers returns to the Poudre River at the City’s water reclamation facilities.
+Currently, about 65% of the water used by Fort Collins Utilities and its customers returns to the Poudre River at the City’s water reclamation facilities.

-Without the Halligan Water Supply Project, Fort Collins Utilities service area will be vulnerable to lack of water availability during emergencies.
+Without the Halligan Water Supply Project, Fort Collins Utilities service area will be vulnerable to reductions in water availability during emergencies and prolonged drought.

 Many alternatives to the Halligan Reservoir enlargement have been evaluated over the last decade, including: